How it works

 Know where you stand, right after class.

-Every student sees their own comprehension breakdown immediately after submitting the quiz.
-Which topics you got, which you didn't, how the class performed overall, and — crucially — which gaps the professor will address next session.
+Immediately after submitting, every student sees their own topic scores, how the class did overall, and which gaps the professor will revisit.
 No waiting for a grade.

 Class-wide comparison